 A new and unknown environment can be scary for your bearded dragon and make it feel stressed and uneasy.

-It does not matter if you recently relocated your pet to a completely new enclosure, if you only changed one or two things inside its old enclosure, or even if all you did was just move the tank to another room.
+It does not matter if you recently relocated your pet to a completely new enclosure, if you only changed one or two things inside its old enclosure, or even if all you did was just move the

 In any of these cases, your beardie will feel like its whole world changed.